The SAT: An Overview

 The College Board has many resources on their webstie:

 College Confidential is a treasure trove for all things related to college.
 For example, there over 40,000 threads on the SAT alone.

 Below we have listed where to find official College Board practices tests.
 Central Park Tutors does not recommend practicing SAT questions with unofficial exams as they are often very different than the College Board’s.
 The resources below will provide twenty-two official practice exams.

-- The Blue Book: If you are studying for the SAT, the blue book will be your bible.
-It includes ten official SAT exams.
+- The Blue Book: If you are studying for the SAT, The Official SAT Study Guide will be your bible.
+It includes eight official SAT exams.

 - The College Board Online Prep Course: The College Board offers an online prep course that includes eighteen lessons and ten additional SAT exams.
 As a preparation program, the course is very limited but the $70 expense is well worth it for the additional official exams.

-- College Board Website: Official practice tests can be found for free at:
+- College Board Website: Official practice tests can be found for free at the College Board website.